LotoFoot/txGPT/README.md

 txgpt "Generate a Bash script that backs up /var/www to /tmp."

+text

-add --json for structured output add --exec to run the generated code with confirmation text
+- Add `--json` for structured output
+- Add `--exec` to run the generated code with confirmation

 ---